AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >
     >Note that DNS records to be placed on your server will be kept by Control Panel 30 days.
 Beyond that period, you will have to configure the subdomain from scratch.

 Once the subdomain is submitted, various checks and configuration steps  will be performed by the Control Panel.
-For more on this, see [](../../subdomains-certificates/using/setting-up-new-subdomain.md#subdomain-checks-and-configuration).
+For more on this, see [Subdomain checks and configuration](#subdomain-checks-and-configuration).

 ## Subdomain checks and configuration {#subdomain-checks-and-configuration}